Siddharth Kara: British Academy and University of Nottingham, UK

-In the Summer of 2020, Kara was one of 10 experts and scholars awarded the prestigious Global Professorship by the British Academy.
-As part of the program he began an Associate Professor position with the Rights Lab and the School of Sociology and Social Policy at the University of Nottingham in October 2020.
+In the summer of 2020, Kara was one of 10 experts and scholars awarded a Global Professorship by the British Academy.
+As part of the program he began an associate professor position with the Rights Lab and the School of Sociology and Social Policy at the University of Nottingham in October 2020.

-Kara's Global Professorship culminated in the August 2025 publication of the groundbreaking report, "Blood Batteries: The Human Rights and Environmental Impacts of Cobalt Mining in the Democratic Republic of the Congo."
+Kara's Global Professorship culminated in the August 2025 publication of the report Blood Batteries: The Human Rights and Environmental Impacts of Cobalt Mining in the Democratic Republic of the Congo.

 Harvard University

 In the fall of 2009, Kara became the first Fellow on Human Trafficking with the Carr Center for Human Rights Policy at the Kennedy School of Government at Harvard University.
-In the Spring of 2012, Kara taught the first course on human trafficking at the Harvard Kennedy School.
-He also accepted a joint appointment as a visiting scientist on Forced Labor at the FXB Center for Health and Human Rights at Harvard School of Public Health.
-In the spring of 2013, Kara became an adjunct lecturer in public policy to continue to teach his course on slavery and trafficking.
+In the spring of 2012, Kara taught the first course on human trafficking at the Harvard Kennedy School.
+He also accepted a joint appointment as a visiting scientist on forced labor at the FXB Center for Health and Human Rights at Harvard School of Public Health.
+In the spring of 2013, Kara became an adjunct lecturer in public policy at the Kennedy School.

 University of California, Berkeley

-In the Spring of 2016, Kara became a lecturer in Global Poverty and Practice at the Blum Center for Developing Economies at the University of California, Berkeley, teaching the same course on slavery and trafficking that he taught later in the year at Harvard University.
+In the spring of 2016, Kara became a lecturer on global poverty at the Blum Center for Developing Economies at the University of California, Berkeley, teaching the same course on slavery and trafficking that he taught later in the year at Harvard University.